-This Honey Mustard Chicken is ready in 20 minutes and features a homemade honey mustard sauce.
+Easy Honey Mustard Chicken — This honey mustard chicken is ready in 20 minutes and features a homemade honey mustard sauce.
 A great recipe to have on hand for busy weeknights when you want a no-fuss, healthy dinner!

 Honey Mustard Chicken Tenders

 I love all mustards.
 Yellow, Dijon, spicy, grainy, you name it and I’m a fan.
 Add some honey and it’s even better.
-My daughter also loves honey mustard and this dish hit the spot.
+My daughter also loves honey mustard and this honey mustard chicken recipe hit the spot.

 It’s ridiculously easy, ready in 20 minutes, and the honey mustard coats the chicken beautifully and clings perfectly to the nooks and crannies of the little broccoli trees.
 Broccoli is made for soaking up sauce of any kind.